-The U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
+U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
 What Now?

 Loading...

-Even though most states have moved away from voting equipment that does not produce a paper trail, when experts talk about "voting systems," that phrase encompasses the entire process of voting: how citizens register to vote, how they find their polling places, how they check in, how they cast their ballots, and ultimately how they find out who won.
+Even though most states have moved away from voting equipment that does not produce a paper trail, when experts talk about "voting systems," that phrase encompasses the entire process of voting: how citizens register, how they find their polling places, how they check in, how they cast their ballots and, ultimately, how they find out who won.

 Much of that process is digital.

 "This is the problem we always have in computer security — basically nobody has ever built a secure computer.
 That's the reality," Schneier said.
 "I want to build a robust system that is secure despite the fact that computers have vulnerabilities, rather than pretend that they don't because no one has found them yet.
-And people will find them — whether it's nation states or teenagers on a weekend."
+And people will find them — whether it's nation-states or teenagers on a weekend."

 Sen. Marco Rubio, R-Fla., who sits on the Senate intelligence committee looking into Russia's attack on the 2016 election, warned elections officials in his state not to be complacent.